Kono Kono Beach Villas: Our full report

 There are two family villas at Kono Kono that can sleep up to four people.
 Both of these family villas are newly built, have garden views and are similar to the new garden villas in most respects.
 The only difference is that there are two twin beds as well as a double in the family villas.

-When we last visited Kono Kono in November 2013, they were still in the process of building their new spa; which we understand has now been finished.
+When we last visited Kono Kono in June 2016, they were still in the process of building their new spa; which we understand has now been finished.
 As such we did not get to see what the finished product looks like, however we did get to see its location.
 It is built on a platform amongst the trees in a secluded part of the resort and we expect it to be a lovely place to relax.

 Kono Kono has the potential to be one of the best resorts in Zanzibar.
 Its location is fantastic - it is secluded, has access to an amazing beach and gets magnificent views of the sunset.
 The refurbishment of the existing villas and main area has been a massive improvement.
 Although there is nothing wrong with the new villas, given the choice, we’d rather stay in the old style villas because they have a bit more charm.
 Kono Kono is certainly best suited for younger couples who want to relax in privacy.
 However we have not seen the finished product or stayed there ourselves yet - so we therefore cannot vouch for the quality of the service or food, but the property itself looks great and we have high expectations for the future.

 - 3 or 4 nights

 - It is a 20 minutes flight from Dar es Salaam and then about a one hour drive to the lodge.

 Food & drink

 - Half Board

 - On our visit to Kono Kono we did not get the opportunity to try any of the food.
 However, we do know that the head chef and two sous chefs are all local to Zanzibar.
 There has been a conscious decision to keep the cuisine as traditional as possible and once a week there is a purely Swahili dinner.